runeascend/runeascend-platform/README.md

 [Service]
 User=<your_user_here>
 WorkingDirectory=/home/<your_user_here>/tmp # There is a directory emitted from faust while running so you need to specify a location
-ExecStart= /bin/bash -c "source /home/<your_user_here>/.venvs/runespreader/bin/activate && python3 /home/<your_user_here>/runescape/runespreader/consumer.py worker -l info"
+ExecStart= /bin/bash -c "source /home/<your_user_here>/.venvs/runespreader/bin/activate && consumer worker -l info" Restart=on-failure
-Restart=on-failure
 RestartSec=5s
 [Install]